-For many of our products, there has been an ongoing practice of Avid making available at no charge to customers minor feature and compatibility enhancements as well as bug fixes on a when-and-if-available basis, collectively the Software Updates, for a period of time after initial sales to end users.
+For many of our products, we have had an ongoing practice of making available, at no charge to customers, minor feature and compatibility enhancements as well as bug fixes on a when-and-if-available basis (collectively the "Software Updates") for a period of time after initial sales to end users.
 The implicit obligation to make such Software Updates available to customers over a period of time represents implied post-contract customer support, which is deemed to be a deliverable in each arrangement and is accounted for as a separate element, or Implied Maintenance Release PCS.

-Over the course of the last two years, in connection with a strategic initiative to increase support and other recurring revenue streams, we have taken a number of steps to eliminate the longstanding practice of providing Implied Maintenance Release PCS for many of our products, including our Media Composer, Pro Tools and Sibelius product lines.
+Over the last two years, in connection with a strategic initiative to increase support and other recurring revenue streams, we have taken a number of steps to eliminate the longstanding practice of providing Implied Maintenance Release PCS for many of our products, including our Media Composer, Pro Tools and Sibelius product lines.
 In the third quarter and fourth quarter of 2015, respectively, we concluded that Implied Maintenance Release PCS for our Media Composer and Sibelius product lines had ceased.
-In the first quarter of 2016, in connection with the release of Cloud Collaboration in Pro Tools version 12.5, which was an undelivered feature that had prevented us from recognizing any revenue related to new Pro Tools 12 software sales as it represented a specified upgrade right for which vendor specific objective evidence, or VSOE, of fair value was not available, we concluded that Implied Maintenance Release PCS on Pro Tools 12 product lines had also ended.
-As a result of the conclusion that Implied Maintenance Release PCS on Pro Tools 12 that would have qualified for earlier recognition using the residual method of accounting.
+In the first quarter of 2016, in connection with the release of Cloud Collaboration in Pro Tools version 12.5, which was an undelivered feature that had prevented us from recognizing any revenue related to new Pro Tools 12 software sales as it represented a specified upgrade right for which vendor specific objective evidence or ("VSOE") of fair value was not available, we concluded that Implied Maintenance Release PCS for our Pro Tools 12 product lines had also ended.
+As a result of the conclusion that Implied Maintenance Release PCS on Pro Tools 12 has ended, revenue and net income in the first quarter of 2016 increased approximately \$11.1 million, reflecting the recognition of orders received after the launch of Pro Tools 12 that would have qualified for earlier recognition using the residual method of accounting.
 In addition, the elimination of Implied Maintenance Release PCS also resulted in the accelerated recognition of maintenance and product revenues that were previously being recognized on a ratable basis over a much longer expected period of Implied Maintenance Release PCS rather than the contractual maintenance period.
-The reduction in the estimated amortization period of transactions being recognized on a ratable basis resulted in an additional \$6.5 million of revenue during the three months ended March 31, 2016.
+The reduction in the estimated amortization period of transactions being recognized on a ratable basis resulted in an additional \$12.0 million and \$33.7 million of revenue during the three and nine months ended September 30, 2016, respectively.